 Besides the statistics and people wrong behaviour, there are some aspects that can be seen as highlights.
-In fact, some of the entreprises are really making an effort to reduce the amount of plastic available to the consumer.
+In fact, some of the enterprises are really making an effort to reduce the amount of plastic available to the consumer.
 For instance, when I first arrived in Hungary, I couldn't help but notice that in some supermarket chains it is impossible to find plastic items, like plates or glasses.
 Aldi, which is a german multinational and one of the most popular low cost supermarket chains in Hungary, has banned all disposable products, like plates, glasses and so on.

 Moreover, it has removed plastic gloves in the produce section (fruit and vegetables aisle).
-At the same time it allow people to weigh fruits and vegetable without any plastic bag.
+At the same time it allows people to weigh fruits and vegetable choosing a reutilizable bag, instead of a plastic bag.
 The same happens in Interspar, which makes available paper tissues, instead of plastic gloves.
-Last but not least, Tesco, another important chain has agreed to remove one billion pieces of plastic from products by the end of 2020 as it seeks to reduce its environmental impact and meet consumer demand for less waste.
+Meanwhile, Tesco, another important chain has agreed to remove one billion pieces of plastic from products by the end of 2020 as it seeks to reduce its environmental impact and meet consumer demand for less waste.

 Last but not least, coffee places usually reduce the amount of plastic, avoiding to give plastic sugar bags.
 Instead, each customer can ask to pour sugar in the drinks to the waiter/resse.